Welcome to today's edition of the Rush 24-7 podcast.

 And it just really resonated with me and struck a chord.

-And I mean, I'm a big fan of you, and I listen to you as much as possible practically every day.
+And I mean, I'm a big fan of you, and I listen to you as much as possible, practically every day.

-I I I appreciate this so much, Mark.
+I appreciate this so much, Mark.

-You're uh uh it you said something interesting.
+You said something interesting.

-Because you'd heard all of the biting criticism, the lies and distortions.
+It took you six weeks because you'd heard all of the biting criticism, the lies and distortions.

-Then you listen to it.
+Then you listened to it.

 And you just confirmed that.

-Well, I'm so happy that that you called.
+Well, I'm so happy that you called.

 I'm so happy that this happened to you.